-- Anticipate demobilization, identify excess resources, coordinate with the PSC to prepare the demobilization schedule, and communicate with the incident supervisor. - Complete the demobilization check-out process before being released from the incident. - Facilitate the transfer of command. - o Ensure continuity of operations. - o Exchange critical safety information. - o Communicate the transfer of authority through the established chain of command. - Assist in the transition meeting from outgoing resources to incoming resources (or back to the local forest/unit). - Ensure incident and agency demobilization procedures and work/rest standards are followed. - Plan for demobilization.
-Brief assigned resources on demobilization procedures and responsibilities. - Return equipment and supplies as appropriate. - o Retrieve all IRAWS units, and arrange shipping back to the RAWS depot or transfer them to the incoming team. - Arrange and document travel to your home unit or reassignment. - Upon demobilization or reassignment, report your status to the home unit. - Ensure you are released or reassigned from the incident in resource ordering applications (e.g., IROC). - Complete agency finance and time records for approval.
+- Anticipate demobilization, identify excess resources, coordinate with the PSC to prepare a demobilization schedule, and communicate with the incident supervisor. - Complete the demobilization check-out process before being released from the incident. - Facilitate the transfer of command: - o Ensure continuity of operations. - o Exchange critical safety information. - o Communicate the transfer of authority through the established chain of command. - Assist in the transition meeting from outgoing resources to incoming resources (or back to the local forest/unit). - Ensure incident and agency demobilization procedures and work/rest standards are followed. - Plan for demobilization.
+Brief assigned resources on demobilization procedures and responsibilities. - Return equipment and supplies as appropriate. - o Retrieve all IRAWS units, and arrange shipping back to the RAWS depot or transfer them to the incoming team. - Arrange and document travel to your home unit or reassignment. - Upon demobilization or reassignment, report your status to the home unit. - Ensure modeling notes are sufficiently detailed for the incoming replacement.
+Explain any assumptions, limitations, and changes made in your analysis. - Ensure you are released or reassigned from the incident in resource ordering applications (e.g., IROC). - Complete agency finance and time records for approval.
 Refer to NWCG Standards for Interagency Incident Business Management, PMS 902.

-The NWCG Incident Position Standards for Fire Behavior Analyst is developed and maintained by the Fire Behavior Subcommittee (FBSC), under the direction of the Fire Environment Committee (FENC), an entity of the National Wildfire Coordinating Group (NWCG).
+The NWCG Incident Position Standards for Long Term Fire Analyst is developed and maintained by the Fire Behavior Subcommittee (FBSC), under the direction of the Fire Environment Committee (FENC), an entity of the National Wildfire Coordinating Group (NWCG).